-Any private running company or existing unlisted public Company can convert itself into LLP.
+Any running Private Limite company or existing unlisted public Limited Company can convert itself into LLP.
 Companies can wish to convert itself into Limited Liability Partnership due to various reasons like Ease of Conversion, Tax Benefits, and Less Statutory Compliances etc. After the enactment of the Limited Liability Partnership Act, 2008, existing companies can convert themselves into LLP.

 Through this blog, we will discuss the aspects of conversion of the Company into LLP.